savonet/book/workflow.md

 #### Exposing metadata

-The contents we serve might depend on values in the script.
+The contents we serve might also depend on values in the script.
 For instance, the following script shows the metadata of our `radio` source encoded in JSON:

 ```{.liquidsoap include="liq/harbor.http.register-last-track.liq" from=2 to=-1}
 ```